inno-devops-labs/F23-intro-course-labs/lab8/ImageArchive.md

    ```
    docker save ubuntu:latest -o ubuntu_image.tar
    ```

-3. Document the commands used in a Markdown file named "ImageArchive.md" in the lab folder.

 To compare the size of the archive file with the original image, use the following command:
 ```